LeetLLM

 Attention weight matrix for "The cat sat on the mat": each row shows how much a query token attends to each key token.
 Notice how "sat" strongly attends to "cat" (its subject) and "on" attends to "mat" (its object).

-Why Scale by dk\sqrt{d_k}dk?
-The Variance Proof
+Why scale by dk\sqrt{d_k}dk?
+The variance proof

 💡 Analogy: Imagine you're mixing music tracks.
 Without scaling, adding more instruments (higher dkd_kdk) makes the mix louder and louder until everything distorts (softmax saturates).
 Dividing by dk\sqrt{d_k}dk is like an automatic volume leveler: no matter how many instruments are playing, the overall volume stays in the sweet spot where you can distinguish each one clearly.

-Assume: qi,kj∼N(0,1)q_i, k_j \sim \mathcal{N}(0, 1)qi,kj∼N(0,1) are independent components.
+qi,kj∼N(0,1)q_i, k_j \sim \mathcal{N}(0, 1)qi,kj∼N(0,1) are independent components.
 The dot product is:

 q⋅k=∑i=1dkqikiq \cdot k = \sum_{i=1}^{d_k} q_i k_iq⋅k=∑i=1dkqiki